meat-loaf/smw-spritesets/README.txt

                          - Does it work with custom sprites? - Yes, but it currently requires some modification to PIXI's code.
 (See the 'How do I install it?' section above.
-	Custom sprites need to be (gently) modified to be aware of the system, of course.
-See an included example (imamelia's SMB3 nipper sprite).
-Look for the tilemap table and right before we store to $0303,y.
+	Custom sprites need only their tilemap to be modified to be aware of the system.
+A provided modification to FinishOAMWrite is provided that will apply the tilemap offset you define in spriteset_listing.asm.
- It's generally no more difficult than remapping the sprite as in the old system, except you must map your sprite onto one (or a set) of 1KB files instead, and you must add the tile offset from the defined RAM address when the sprite's OAM tiles are written (look for stores to $302 (+4x) and similar).
+ It's no more difficult than remapping the sprite as in the old system, except you must map your sprite onto one (or a set) of 1KB files instead.
+That is to say, assume your tiles are in the top row of SP3 while you are remapping your sprite.
  You also need togive your custom sprite index an entry in the spriteset_off_ptrs table (the comments should help you find the relevant index)